medina-cesar/D427/README.md

-# Aquarium SQL Database (WGU D427 Learning Project)
+# Personal Aquarium SQL Database Project

-This repository contains my SQL practice and project files for WGU's **D427: Data Management - Applications** course.
+---

+Over the last few months, I've been really into aquascaping.
+The art of combining aquatic elements for a natural beautiful aquarium.

+I've made two aquascapes thus far :)

 The goal of this project is to:
 - Practice MySQL database creation, table design, and normalization.